 - Donor Advised Funds – Charitable giving strategies are also an excellent way to reduce your income tax, capital gains tax and estate tax liabilities.
 Despite many misconceptions, you do not need to be a millionaire to consider charitable strategies.
 A donor-advised fund is a tax-advantaged charitable giving vehicle that offers maximum flexibility to take tax deductions and recommend grants to charitable organizations.

 By definition, donor-advised funds are public charities under Section 501(c)(3) of the Internal Revenue Code, and contributions to such funds are tax-deductible.
 Donor-advised funds are particularly family-friendly, as parents and children can consolidate their giving activities through a single-fund account.
 In addition, children can be named as successors to a fund, ensuring the continuation of a family’s giving legacy.

 Another significant advantage of a donor-advised fund is its capacity to accept any one of a variety of assets as a charitable contribution.
 Checks/wire transfers, commercial paper, mutual fund shares, securities, bonds, and restricted stocks all are acceptable assets[iii].
 In addition, the account has the potential to grow over time, increasing the donor’s giving power.
-Your Certified Financial Planner ™ can help you evaluate if this approach is suitable for you.
+Your Certified Financial Planner

 - Plan Ahead – Many only examine their taxes after they are filed, but there are many things you can do ahead of time to minimize your taxes.
 Tell your Financial Advisor and CPA ahead of time what your goals are for the year to come and give them permission to communicate with each other during the year so that they can work together as a team to accomplish your goals.